modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

 The *DatabasePeopleController* has a number of possible configuration values, all of which are optional.
 The following values affect the connectivity to the database system:

-* DB_TYPE - The database system currently supports 2 types of connections *mysql* or *sqlite* through PDO
+* DB_TYPE - The type of database backend.
 * DB_HOST - used by db systems that are hosted on a server
 * DB_USER - used by db systems that require a user to authenticate
 * DB_PASS - used by db systems that require a password
 * DB_DBNAME - used by db systems that require a database
 * DB_FILE - used by db systems the use a file (i.e. sqlite).

+See :doc:`database` for a full detail on configuring database connections

 If you omit any of the above values, it will default to the settings in :ref:`database_config` In addition to the connectivity settings, there are several options that tell the controller how to